What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 • Artificial intelligence (AI): AI makes it possible to automatically identify relevant activities in a camera stream through motion detection, people detection, clothing detection, and more.

-• Intelligent search tools: No more searching through endless playback.
+• Intelligent search tools: You no longer need to search through endless video playback.
 Find what you need faster by searching by date, time, people detected, and more.

 • Remote access: There’s no need to be on-site to view footage and investigate issues.
 Check video streams from home, on the go, or from a different state or region.